saran-sankar/Jarvis/README.md

-# Jarvis_AI
+# Jarvis

-Jarvis_AI is a virtual assistant application that can be run in your terminal or in any python environment.
+Jarvis is a virtual assistant application that can be run in your terminal or in any python environment.

 Features:
 1.Gets direct answer from internet for your questions